sudoforge/bagger/README.md

     $ bagger newfile /path/to/some/folder

-The example above will run `zip -r` (recursive) on `/path/to/some/folder`, compressing it and its contents into a file called `newfile.zip`, which will be automatically placed inside the directory that it compressed.
+The example above will run `zip -r` (recursive) on `/path/to/some/folder`, compressing it and its contents into a file called `newfile.zip`, which will be automatically placed inside the target directory.

 If you are _in_ the directory you wish to compress, you can simply type `bagger newfile .` - the period means "my current directory".

 _Note that bagger automatically adds the `.zip` extension - avoid typing it in when running the command!_

 ##baggerignore
-You can create a file, called `baggerignore`, which will work like a `.gitignore` file; it will be fed into the `zip` command, and any files/folders within the `baggerignore` file will be excluded from the new .zip file.
+You can create a file, called `baggerignore`, which will work like a `.gitignore` file; any files/folders within the `baggerignore` file will be excluded from the new .zip file.

 __Example baggerignore__